simoncoulton/watson/docs/html/key-concepts/_posts/2013-01-02-dependencyinjection.md

 ### <a id="example"></a>Example Usage

 Watson provides an easy to use IoC (Inversion of Control) container which allows these sorts of dependencies to be managed easily.
-Lets take a look at how we might instantiate a database connection without dependency injection.
+Lets take a look at how we might instantiate a database connection without dependency injection (for a more complete example of this, check out [watson-db](https://github.com/simoncoulton/watson-db))

 <span class="sub">app_name/db.py</span>
 {% highlight python %}